DasMoge124/student/_posts/2024-01-11-Individual_Review.md

 <p><img src="{{ site.baseurl }}/images/commitsw.png" width=900px/></p>
 - Backend
 <p><img src="{{ site.baseurl }}/images/MyImage.png" width=900px/></p>
-I have had a few issues on committing and having them commit through.
+- This was where I mainly worked on the fibonacci art piece I have had a few issues on committing and having them commit through.
 But later on, I was able to put everything in an organized manner in my website.

 ## Contributions to the lesson:
 <p><img src="{{ site.baseurl }}/images/image-4.png" width=500px/></p>